masa-su/Tars/README.md

 # Tars
 Tars is a simple variational autoencoder library.
-It supports following models:
+It supports the following models:
 * VAE
 * Conditional VAE
 * Various lowerbounds